-With the recent volatility a lot of traders are asking about quick ways to hedge their current credit spread option strategies.
-As with all hedge positions or adjustments you make, you have to consider the price or premium it costs versus the insurance you are getting.
-It’s just like buying insurance on your house; you want the lowest premium with the highest coverage.
+One of the most common questions I get asked by traders here is, “How can I hedge my current credit spread option strategy?”
+In most cases, my answer to them is usually very simple- as with all hedge positions or adjustments you make, you have to consider the price or premium it costs versus the insurance you are getting.
+It’s just like buying insurance on your house; you’ll want that which has the lowest premium yet the highest coverage.

 Protecting Against Vega Spikes

-It’s this volatility or Vega that we really want to hedge against.
-With a credit spread you are betting that the position will expire worthless and thus you are effectively taking a short position in volatility.
-Decreasing vega will be profitable while increasing vega will be harmful to your position.
+It is this volatility or Vega that we really want to hedge against.
+With a credit spread, you are betting that the position will expire worthlessly and thus are effectively taking a short position in volatility.
+As such, decreasing Vega will be profitable while the opposite will be harmful to your position.

 Starting With The Base Chart

-Here is a profit/loss (P/L) chart that shows what a typically put credit spread looks like at expiration.
-For this example, lets assume you sold 1 $45 strike put and bought 1 $40 strike put for a net credit of $200.
+Here is a profit/loss (P/L) chart that shows what a typical put credit spread looks like at expiration.
+For this example, let’s assume you sold 1 $45 strike put and bought 1 $40 strike put for a net credit of $200.

-Notice that if the stock trades any lower than than $43 (your break-even point) you will start to lose the $200 premium you took in on the initial trade.
+Notice that if the stock trades any lower than $43 (your break-even point) you will start to lose the $200 premium you took in on the initial trade.
 After $42 you are out the entire premium.
-Clearly you have limited downside risk but you still could be over-exposed to a big market sell-off right?
+Clearly, you have limited downside risk but you still could be over-exposed to a big market sell-off right.
+So what do you do?

 Leg Into A Put Back-Spread